nonstrict-hq/llhttp/Readme.md

     }
 }
 ```

+**Tip:** Use `HTTPMessagesParser<HTTPMessage>.Preconcurrency` if you don't want to use async/await, for example when using the old completion block based networking APIs.

 _Note: This parser needs to keep the whole HTTP message including body in memory and therefore won't work to receive large requests/responses like big files for example.
 You will run out of memory in that case._